UWPCE-PythonCert/PythonCertDevel220/source/modules/lesson00/git_workflow.rst

 ``$ cd students``

-Then create a directory for yourself.
+Then use a directory for yourself.
 You can use your first name, your gitHub handle (username), or any nickname you like -- just make sure your instructor knows who you are so you can get credit for your work.

 ``$ mkdir marie_curie``